-In the early 19th century Stanislao Poniatowski, who was the grandson of the last King of Poland, who commissioned Giuseppe Valadier to transform the 15th century Villa Cesi into a villa.
+In the early 19th century Stanislao Poniatowski, who was the grandson of the last King of Poland, commissioned Giuseppe Valadier to transform the 15th century Villa Cesi into a villa.

 In 1849 the villa was seriously damaged during battles between the French troops and Garibaldi‘s freedom fighters.
 After the Unification of Italy the villa got a new owner called Riganti, who had a tannery constructed in its gardens.

-In 1989 the Villa Poniatowski became a possession of the Italian State.
+In 1989 the Villa Poniatowski became property of the Italian State.
 It was specifically acquired to be used as a second seat of the Etruscan Museum.
 A number of rooms are now used to display archaeological finds from Latium Vetus and Umbria.
 The rest of the building is dedicated to temporary exhibitions.